OTC-CISRiley/CIS150InfoLevel1/docs/readme.md

 [TFS Quick Reference - Connect to TFS](ConnecttoTFS.pdf)

 1. Connect to tfs
-2. Create a new project – check the add to source control box
+2. Create a new project – check the add to source control check box

         static void Main(string[] args)
         {